maikmerten/QuakeTextureTool/README.txt

    and be converted to the "fullbright" part of the Quake palette.

-By default texture dimensions will be reduced by a factor of four, so a texture with 512 x 512 pixels will result in a 128 x 128 output.
-This can be changed via commandline arguments.

 A complete list of arguments is available via the "-h" option.